 Marvel and Netflix

-With two seasons under its belt, it’s my favorite of the four Netflix/Marvel collaborations.
-Yeah, the showrunners have fallen in love with the one shot hallway scenes.
-And each season runs about 3-4 episodes too long.
-But, it shows the Marvel universe works extremely well on the small screen.
-You don’t need the Avengers wrecking things.
+With three seasons under its belt, it’s my favorite of the four Netflix/Marvel collaborations.
+Yeah, the showrunners have fallen in love with the

 Daredevil tells the story of Matt Murdock, a blind lawyer who happens to be a badass fighter.
 He uses his heightened senses after being blinded as a boy to fight crime in Hell’s Kitchen.
 Season one has him facing off with Wilson Fisk, while season two has him crossing paths with vigilante Frank Castle (the Punisher) and the return of his ex-girlfriend, Elektra Natchios.
 It’s a hell of a lot better than the Ben Affleck movie.
 And even better with the news The Punisher is getting his own show.

 Sweet Christmas.
 Only one season so far, and for the first half, it’s perfection.
 That’s thanks to Mahershala Ali’s turn as Cottonmouth.
 The back half turns silly in a hurry as the main villain, Diamondback, does not have the same screen presence as Mahershala Ali.
 Like Daredevil, Luke Cage tells the story of Carl Lucas (Luke Cage) who, with unbreakable skin and superhuman strength, fights crime.
 I’m not kidding when I tell you there’s a scene Luke taps a guy on the head and knocks him out.
 That’s what happens when you’re given a 13-episode order instead of 10.